 On the other hand when we want to have it with Indian flatbreads like roti or plain paratha then we keep the gravy slightly thick.

-1. Rinse and then soak 1 cup of dried white chickpeas overnight or for 7 to 8 hours.
+1. Rinse 1 cup of dried white chickpeas a couple of times in fresh water.
+Then soak them in enough water for 7 to 8 hours or overnight.

-3. Add chickpeas with 3 to 4 cups of water in the pressure cooker.
+3. Add chickpeas with 3 to 4 cups of water in a 3 litre stovetop pressure cooker.

 4. Sprinkle ¼ teaspoon salt or as required.